-Professional and Career Development Loans (PCDLs) are one of the most common ways of funding postgraduate study.
-With up to £10,000 available for certain types of study, they are an option well worth investigating for eligible postgraduates
+Professional and Career Development Loans (PCDLs) are one of the most common ways of funding postgraduate study and with the potential to cover up to 80% of course fees, they are an option worth investigating...

 If your course is longer than two years, you can only use a PCDL to fund part of it.
-In this situation it's best to arrange your loan so that it covers the final two years of the course to ensure you don't have to make repayments until you've finished training.
+In this situation be smart and arrange your loan so that it covers the final two years of the course to ensure you don't have to make repayments until you've finished training.
 Similarly, if you've received a grant which covers part of your course fees, your PCDL will only cover the remaining cost of your course, plus living costs.